ramasurampudi/product-portfolio/_pages/Portfolio-Index.md

 ---
-title: "Portfolio Index"
+title: "Portfolio"
 layout: single
-permalink: /Portfolio-Index/
+permalink: /Portfolio/
 author_profile: true
 ---

-1. My view on "What is Product Management"
+My view on "What is Product Management"
-2. Day to Day life as a product manager.
+Day to Day life as a product manager.